ShuXingYu94/NGS_Process_Sample/README.md

 After execution of `main.sh` and `statistics.sh`, the folder should look something like this:

 ```

 work_dir
 ├── BaseCall
 ├── aligned
 ├── log
 ├── stacks
 ├── statistics
+│   ├── Consensus
+│   ├── Coverage
-│   └── Coverage
+│   └── Read_depth
 └── trimmed

 # the files inside is not shown
 ```
 Here, the original `fastq.gz` data files are in folder `./BaseCall`.
 After trimming with given `adapter.txt` file, the reads are saved in folder `./trimmed`.
 The trimmed files are subsequently mapped to reference genome and saved in `.bam` format in folder `./algined`.
 Then, Stacks were used to analyze mapped reads, carry out SNPs calling and population analysis.
 These results are saved in `./stacks`.

 Eventually, the statistical analysis were carried out with `statistics.sh` using the above files.
-The generated result files are kept in folder `./statistics`, which should look like below.
+The generated result files are kept in folder `./statistics`, which should look like the following.
 ```
-statistics
+statistics/
+├── Consensus
+│   ├── chr.txt
+│   └── consensus.txt
 ├── Coverage
 │   ├── sample1.txt
 │   └── sample2.txt
+├── Read_depth
+│   ├── sample1.txt
+│   └── sample2.txt
 ├── SNPs_Distribution_0.svg
 ├── SNPs_Distribution_10.svg
-├── compare_output.csv
-├── compare_statistic.csv
-├── file_names.txt
 └── results.txt
 ```
 Basically, all the statistical results and figures we need is in this folder.